- the subversion of absolute beginning

 For I am Beatrice who send you on; I come from where I most long to return; Love prompted me, that Love which makes me speak.

 [35] One of the tricky aspects of Inferno 2 is keeping track of who is speaking, given the embedding of the direct discourse of Beatrice and Lucia within the account narrated by Virgilio to Dante.
-We must remember that we do not “meet” Beatrice in this canto, nor do we “hear” her speak, since she is not present at the time of the conversation between Dante and his guide.
-Rather, we hear her words, quoted by Virgilio in direct discourse: the Florentine lady mediated by the Roman poet.
+We must remember that we do not “meet” Beatrice in this canto, nor do we “hear” her speak, since she is not present at the time of the conversation between Dante and his guide, which is what is actually related in Inferno 2.
+Rather, we hear her words, quoted by Virgilio in direct discourse: we hear the Florentine lady as she is mediated by the Roman sage.

 Or movi, e con la tua parola ornata e con ciò c’ha mestieri al suo campare l’aiuta, sì ch’i’ ne sia consolata.
 (Inf.
 2.67-69)